 Communication and Language Issues

 When working with a company from a different country, it is usually safe to assume that most people on your team speak English as a second language.
 When working with someone who natively speaks another language, this can make communication and collaboration a unique challenge even if they speak English with relative proficiency.
 For example, some accents are difficult to understand when speaking another language.
 So, even though a team can speak English very well (which is impressive in and of itself), that does not mean that communication will be as smooth as it is when communicating with someone who is a native speaker, another factor in a list of offshoring issues.

 Even if the language barrier can be overcome or minimized, an overseas team can have cultural and social practices that you will have to accommodate.

 For example, if you contract an agency from India, they can have up to sixteen public holidays a year depending on their regional location.
-Couple that with the US’s ten public holidays, and that is twenty-six days a year that rarely coincide.
+Couple that with the United States’ ten public holidays, and that is twenty-six days a year that rarely coincide.
 While members of the team might tolerate Christmas Day conference calls, it’s more “Bah, Humbug” than “Happy Holidays.”
-So, you must consider the impact of the fragmented calendar during the project and it will affect your deadline.
+So, you must consider the impact of the fragmented calendar during the project and how it will affect your deadline.

 Disadvantages of Offshoring to India

 Critics of offshoring note that the level of unemployment of the local economies in America increase.
 For example, if you outsource jobs to India, one of the disadvantages of offshoring to India is there is less opportunity and open positions for qualified Americans, which can hurt the national economy and livelihood of cities and towns across the country.

 By choosing a provider in the US, that creates more open positions for qualified local individuals and keeps more money circulating here as opposed to sending it overseas.